JDoYo/saveyourself/<SaveYourself>_Project Management.md

 Start Time: 5:47 PM

 End Time: 5:55 PM
-*	Meeting after class
+*	Meeting after class.
-*	Agreed to make the game multi player
+*	Agreed to make the game multiplayer.
-*	Agreed to meet in sub groups then meet together after class.
+*	Agreed to meet in sub groups and then meet together after class.
-*	Will figure out a schedule on groupme.
+*	Will figure out a schedule on GroupMe.
-*	Agreed to do everything on Google docs first then transfer to Git Hub
+*	Agreed to do everything on Google docs first and then transfer to GitHub.
-*	Main leader will be Jody, sub leaders will be based off of sub groups
+*	Main leader will be Jody, while the sub leaders will be based off of sub groups.

 **October 12, 2016**